norgard7/stock-finder/README.md

-# web-dev-project1

-Hey, this boot camp is fun
+# This is the project page